dmarx/keyframed/README.md

 ## Copying

-Finally, you can use the copy method to create a deep copy of the Keyframed object.
+You can use the copy method to create a deep copy of the Keyframed object.
 This can be useful if you want to make changes to a Keyframed object without affecting the original.

 ```python
 k1 = Keyframed({0: 1, 10: 2}, n=30)